The assumed project production process

 The Anatomy of the Scrum methodology in the BIM process

-Imagine your team starting a project by defining the scope, and available references, and getting notes of relevant regulations, and previous projects.
+Imagine your team starting a project by defining the scope, available references, getting notes of relevant regulations, and previous projects.
 This stage can be defined as Sprint Zero, where the team starts preparing.

 After defining what is going to be the main milestone, the team defines the tasks to do on a board called Backlog. ****